canonical/curtin/doc/topics/config.rst

 block-meta
 ~~~~~~~~~~
-Configure how curtin selects and configures disks on the target
+Configure how Curtin selects and configures disks on the target
 system without providing a custom configuration (mode=simple).

 **devices**: *<List of block devices for use>*

-The ``devices`` parameter is a list of block device paths that curtin may
+The ``devices`` parameter is a list of block device paths that Curtin may
 select from with choosing where to install the OS.

 **boot-partition**: *<dictionary of configuration>*